Leave Nothing Unsaid

 Before we were able to fully implement his plan, I received a call from his son.
 Things had taken a turn for the worse and he was moving out of state to be closer to family and receive medical treatments.
 He passed within the month.

 It hit me hard.
 I was so sad that he was gone.
 Had the timing been amenable, we could have modified his finances and put all the tools into place for his family.
 But that isn’t what pierced my heart.
 I was disappointed that I didn’t encourage him more fervently to let his family know how special they were to him.
 People don’t regret not converting their traditional IRA to a ROTH to maximize lifetime distributions, they regret relational connections (and more dancing).

 Mid summer, I was introduced to a woman through one of the professional associations I am affiliated with.
 Jody Noland, from Atlanta has been featured on NBC and Fox News has a powerful, personal story herself.
 You can check her out at www.leavenothingunsaid.com.
-Jody will be facilitating a workshop in Basalt on Thursday, November 13th from 6:00 – 8:00 p.m.
-She will walk us through a simple, yet powerful approach to writing letters of encouragement and affirmation to the people that are important in our lives.
+Jody facilitates workshops regarding relational connections.
+She walks you through a simple, yet powerful approach to writing letters of encouragement and affirmation to the people that are important in our lives.

 Have you thought about doing this?
-We may have even sat down to do it, but our fingers fumbled at the keyboard, or pen stood still on the paper.
-Do we say “they know”?
-The holidays are upon us – what a beautiful, memorable gift and lasting legacy for family members and treasured friends.
+You may have even sat down to do it, but your fingers fumbled at the keyboard, or pen stood still on the paper.
+Do you say “they know”?
+We just celebrated Easter – what a beautiful, memorable gift and lasting legacy for family members and treasured friends.